Infosys says business sentiment has worsened since Nov

-BANGALORE Infosys Ltd (INFY.NS), the No.2 Indian software services exporter, has seen business sentiment worsen marginally since November as clients have tightened discretionary spending on technology, Chief Executive S. D. Shibulal told reporters.
+BANGALORE Jan 12 Infosys Ltd, the No.2 Indian software services exporter, has seen business sentiment worsen marginally since November as clients have tightened discretionary spending on technology, Chief Executive S. D. Shibulal told reporters.

 December quarter operating margins rose to 31 percent from 28 percent in the previous quarter, he said, adding that the company would retain its hiring targets for the fiscal year ending March 2012.